Robinson Auditorium

 Photo courtesy J.Huffman/Escott and Good Rockin' Tonight

 According to Lee Cotten, the Little Rock show drew an estimated 3,000 and Gladys and Vernon Presley were remembered to have been on hand for this show.
 They drove to Little Rock specifically to meet again with Colonel Parker at Elvis’ insistence.
 As an extra incentive, the Colonel brought along Whitey Ford, the Duke of Paducah, who happened to be the Colonel’s neighbor in Madison, Tennessee.
 As mentioned earlier, the Duke was a favorite of Gladys.
-After all this attention the Presleys still did not sign a contract with Colonel Parker that would have allowed him to become Elvis’ "special advisor."
+After all this attention the Presleys still did not sign a contract with Colonel Parker that would have allowed him to become Elvis’ "special adviser."
 They would however sign less than two weeks later, on the 15th, granting him exclusive territorial rights to book him in 47 cities and the exclusive right to negotiate any renewal to existing contracts on his behalf.2

 Only several weeks before Elvis, Scotty and Bill had recorded what would be their last single for Sun, Mystery Train, the flip side of which was I Forget to Remember to Forget, written by Stan Kessler.
 According to Kessler, he needed a good demo of the song and got Feathers to sing it for which he gave him 50% of the royalties.
 According to Feathers though, Stan started the song and he finished it, also making the somewhat dubious claim that he worked out the vocal licks and taught Elvis the vocal arrangement.3